Translate First Reorder Later: Leveraging Monotonicity in Semantic Parsing: Limitations

 \section{Limitations}

-Regarding the limitations of our approach, one point is that the FunQL meaning representation has a relatively straightforward nature, with a strong structural correspondence with the NL sequences.
-Transitioning to a different meaning representation might need some adaptation, and might require several insertion and deletion operations.
+Regarding the limitations of our approach, our experiments used the standard FunQL meaning representation.
+Transitioning to a different meaning representation might need some adaptation of the framework.
+In particular, the alignments between NL and MRs for other meaning representations might require more insertion and deletion operations.
+We might also expect that other MRs might require more reordering.

-A second limitation is our use of gold alignments.
-We partially address this by training \textsc{TPol} with automatic alignments obtained with the IBM models, but we believe there is room for more work to be done, so that this approach can be more easily scaled to datasets that do not have alignments annotations.
+A second limitation of our work is training with gold alignments.
+We partially address this by training \textsc{TPol} with automatic alignments obtained with the IBM models.
+Still, we believe there is room for more work to be done so that this approach can be more easily scaled to datasets that do not have alignment annotations.

+Despite \textsc{TPol}'s partial improvements on the length test splits, this type of partition remains challenging for all models.
+Here, models are required to generate predictions of greater length than what they have seen during training.
+This requires complex compositional productivity skills, i.e., recombining known constituents into larger structures.
+Further work is needed to address the limitation of the current state-of-the-art on compositional productivity benchmarks.